shangeth/Vehicle_Speed_Estimation/approaches.md

 ![](Images/img1.png)

 But the problem is the same arrangement can be seen also when the speed = 0, So the CNN model doen't actually learn/observe the movement, rather it learns the positions and placements of vehicles,..etc.
+So using only CNNs can help us to some extent , but cannot be used for maximum accuracy, as for self driving cars increment in each decimal accuracy matters.